dlidstrom/Duplo/README.markdown

 ## OPTIONS

-Run "duplo --help" on the command line to see the detailed options.
+Run `duplo --help` on the command line to see the detailed options.

 ## FEEDBACK AND BUG REPORTING

-Please send Feedback and Bug Reports to: dlidstrom@gmail.com
+Please open an issue to discuss feedback, feature requests and bug reports.

 ## FILE LIST GENERATION